localz/Spotz3-Android-SDK/README.md

   To conserve battery, always stop scanning when not required.

-  Public utility methods:
+###Public utility methods:

-        // Check if the SDK is initialized Spotz.getInstance().isInitialized(context);
+  Check if the SDK is initialized:

+        Spotz.getInstance().isInitialized(context);

-        // Check if the SDK is currently scanning for spots Spotz.getInstance().isScanningForSpotz(context);
+  Check if the SDK is currently scanning for spots:

+        Spotz.getInstance().isScanningForSpotz(context);

-        // Check if Bluetooth LE is supported on this device.
+  Check if Bluetooth LE is supported on this device:

         Spotz.getInstance().hasBleSupport(context);

-        // Check if Bluetooth LE is enabled on this device.
+  Check if Bluetooth LE is enabled on this device:

         Spotz.getInstance().isBleEnabled(context);

-        // Check if NFC is supported on this device.
+  Check if NFC is supported on this device:

         Spotz.getInstance().hasNfcSupport(context);

-        // Check if NFC is enabled on this device.
+  Check if NFC is enabled on this device:

         Spotz.getInstance().isNfcEnabled(context);

-        // Check if Location service is supported on this device.
+  Check if Location service is supported on this device:

         Spotz.getInstance().hasLocationSupport(context);

-        // Check if Location service is enabled on this device.
+  Check if Location service is enabled on this device:

         Spotz.getInstance().isLocationEnabled(context);

-        // Get a registered device id
+  Get a registered device id:

         Spotz.getInstance().getDeviceId(context);

-        // Get Project details
+  Get Project details:

         Spotz.getInstance().getProject(context);

-        // Get current/active Site details
+  Get current/active Site details:

         Spotz.getInstance().getCurrentSite(context);

-        // Get a list of all Project Sites Spotz.getInstance().getAvailableSites(context);
+  Get a list of all Project Sites:

+        Spotz.getInstance().getAvailableSites(context);

-        // Get a list of Site Spots (if a Site is not an active Site this method may return an empty list) Spotz.getInstance().getSiteSpots(context, siteId);
+  Get a list of Site Spots (if a Site is not an active Site this method may return an empty list):

+        Spotz.getInstance().getSiteSpots(context, siteId);

-        // If set to 'true' - will output all debug logs, otherwise - not.
+  If set to 'true' - will output all debug logs, otherwise - not:

         Spotz.getInstance().setDebug(debug);

-  Updating Device specific data:
+###Updating Device specific data

-        // Provide a user identity to be associated with a registered device Spotz.getInstance().setDeviceIdentity(context, userIdentity, responseListener);
+  Provide a user identity to be associated with a registered device:

+        Spotz.getInstance().setDeviceIdentity(context, userIdentity, responseListener);

-        // Delete a associated user identity from a registered device Spotz.getInstance().deleteDeviceIdentity(context, responseListener);
+  Delete a associated user identity from a registered device:

+        Spotz.getInstance().deleteDeviceIdentity(context, responseListener);

-        // Set device attributes
+  Set device attributes:

         Spotz.getInstance().setDeviceAttributes(context, attributes, responseListener);

-        // Set device extension data
+  Set device extension data:

         Spotz.getInstance().setDeviceExtensions(context, extensions, responseListener);

 ---